ave1995/Design.Patterns.Examples/README.md

 - ## State
 - Given sufficient complexity, it pays to formally define possible states and events/triggers
 - Can define: State entry/exit behavior, Action when a particular event causes a transition, Guard conditions enabling/disabling a transition, Default action when no transitions are found for an event

+- - ## Strategy
+- Define an algorithm at a high level
+- Define the interface you expect each strategy to follow
+- Provide for either dynamic or static composition of strategy in the overall algorithm